itsjavierdev/bakery-web-app/README.md

 └─ resources
    └─ views
-      ├─ components  //all components blade (jestream default and custom) ├─ layouts  //layout for all app
+      ├─ components  //all components blade (jestream default and custom) ├─ exports  //in this folder are the pdf exports for reports and proofs of payments ├─ layouts  //layout for all app
       ├─ livewire  //dinamic livewire components /(used in pages, or with a layout) └─ pages  //all static views